The Italian Tax System

 The citizens receive from the Ministry of Finance a plastic card with the tax number.

-TAXES FOR INDIVIDUALS
+TAXES FOR INDIVIDUALS IN ITALY

 Individuals are liable for tax on their income as an employee (in Italian: lavoratore dipendente) and on income as a self-employed person (in Italian: lavoratore autonomo).